Pondering Precipitation

 This is a story about the birds and the bees.
 No, not that one, but one about our fine feathered friends and those helpful little pollinators and collectors of nectar that we often forget about in our gardens.

 We, as gardeners, tend to overlook one of the most crucial elements of gardening when designing a space, and that is to provide food and habitat for birds and bees.
-In attracting bees to your garden, we must understand they do … Read more »
+In attracting bees to your garden, we must understand they … Read more »

 Summer!